CrowCpp/Crow/docs/guides/streaming.md

-`#!cpp set_chunked_completion_handler(void (bool clean))` runs exactly once after writing stops, on every path: normal completion, abort, provider exception, write error or timeout, peer disconnect, server shutdown, and, as the last resort, connection destruction. `clean` is `#!cpp true` only when the provider finished normally and every write succeeded.
+`#!cpp set_chunked_completion_handler(void (bool clean))` runs exactly once after writing stops, on every path: normal completion, abort, provider exception, write error or timeout, peer disconnect, server shutdown, and, as the last resort, connection destruction. `clean` is `#!cpp true` when the provider finished normally and every write succeeded, and also when the response was written without invoking the provider at all (HEAD, a bodyless status, or a body source configured after the provider): the handler reports the outcome of whatever response write replaced the stream.
 Release the data source here.

 ## Connection lifecycle

 - **Keep-alive.** After a cleanly finished stream the connection serves the next sequential request as usual.
-- **Pipelining.** Bytes that arrive while a streamed (or deferred) response is still in progress are not served: the current response finishes correctly and the connection then closes.
-Clients that pipeline must reconnect;
+An application-supplied `Connection: close` header commits the server: the full body and terminator are written first, then the connection closes.
+- **Pipelining.** While a stream is in flight, arriving bytes are never
+  served: the stream finishes correctly and the connection then closes.
+The same applies to bytes that follow a deferred response's request in the same read.
+A request that arrives in a later packet while an ordinary deferred response is pending is served after it, as a normal sequential request.
-  sequential keep-alive clients are unaffected.
+  Clients should not pipeline behind a streamed response; sequential keep-alive clients are unaffected.
 - **Peer disconnect.** Crow keeps a read armed while streaming, so a client that goes away aborts the transfer even while the provider is idle.
 - **Deferred end().** Installing a provider and calling `#!cpp res.end()`